Nature Play Camp

 Head outdoors on Tuesdays in June and July to discover our area’s unique biodiversity protected by Land Trust preserves.
 Each summer, local experts lead children on explorations of topics including archaeology, water ecology, animal tracks, tree identification, and more!
 Must be a current Land Trust member at the Trailblazer (Family) level or above to register.

-Families with young children (ages 18 months to 5 years) can become Forest Friends through this series of nature discovery events designed to encourage a sense of wonder about the natural world.
+Families with young children (ages 18 months to 5 years) can enjoy these nature discovery events designed to encourage a sense of wonder about the natural world.
 Through the sharing of stories and songs and the creation of art, each playful exploration engages both adults and children as we make new discoveries about the plants and animals in this beautiful forest habitat.
-Because we believe that we protect the places that we love, we hope to inspire young children to feel a friendly respectful connection to nature – forming a foundation for curiosity and enjoyment to last a lifetime.
-Each program will take place at Bethel Spring Nature Preserve.
-Families are welcome to stay and enjoy Bethel Spring after the event with a picnic from home.
-These events are outdoors and designed to allow for social distancing between households.
-Masks required for ages 3 and up in any areas where maintaining a safe distance is not possible.

 Educators can partner with the Land Trust to provide students with customized hands-on education programs to match curriculum.
-For more information or to schedule an environmental education program for your school group, scouts, or organization, contact Rosie Spaulding at 256-534-5263 or email@example.com.
+For more information or to schedule an environmental education program for your school group, scouts, or organization, contact Tim Gels at 256-534-5263 or email@example.com.